validoll/timestamped-migrations/README.md

 }
 ?>
 ```

+By default, the new migration file created in APPPATH/migrations directory.

 There are several patterns in the filename that will be recognized and converted to actual helper methods in the up/down methods of the migration.